hieunc229/UnlimitedGPT-API/README.md

 Note that it'll only take the content from the last item of `messages`

+### On Gasby's settings:

+In case you want to try it on GasbyAI.com, complete setting up the server step above.
+Then:

+1. Choose `Custom Service` from `Provider` option
+2. Enter your server endpoint (http://localhost:8080 by default), leave API Key empty
+3. Click test to see if it's good

 ## Disclaimer
 This project is not affiliated with OpenAI in any way.
 Use at your own risk.
 I am not responsible for any damage caused by this project.
 Please read the [OpenAI Terms of Service](https://beta.openai.com/terms) before using this project.